lowliet64/binary-assembly-converter/README.md

 3 - Run the compilador.py

+4 - Chose one option

-4 - Check the output in saida.txt
+5 - Check the output in saida.txt